-For the loss allowance on financial investments, the Bank applies the MFRS9 'Financial Instruments'.
+For the loss allowance on financial investments, the Bank applies the MFRS9 Financial Instruments.
 The methodology is subject to a minimum loss allowance for non-credit impaired exposures and regulatory reserves of 1% of total credit exposures net of loss allowance for credit impaired exposure, in accordance with BNM requirements.

-There is no past-due and impaired loans, advances and financing recorded for the Bank.
+There are no past-due and impaired loans, advances and financing recorded for the Bank and Islamic Banking Window.